Rainbow (Ayumi Hamasaki album)

-Background
+Background and development

-On New Year's Day 2002, Hamasaki released her fourth studio album I Am... on Avex Trax.
-The album saw a new direction for Hamasaki, whose first three studio albums were dominated by a pop rock sound, and lyrics based on loneliness, confusion, sadness, relationships and individualism.
-The result was not generally well received by critics, who found Hamasaki's artistry "unassuming", particularly on her debut release A Song for ×× (1999).
-After being affected emotionally by the September 11 attacks, Hamasaki quickly changed the planned music direction for I Am..., and updated the album cover to support world peace.
-The album was Hamasaki's first to focus on lighter themes, such as faith, humanity and serenity.
-I Am... became a success and sold over 2.3 million copies in Japan, and was certified triple million by the RIAJ.
+On January 1, 2002, Hamasaki released her fourth studio album I Am... on Avex Trax.
+The album saw a new direction for Hamasaki, whose first three studio albums were dominated by a pop rock sounds, with lyrics based on loneliness, confusion, sadness, relationships and individualism.
+After being affected emotionally by the September 11 attacks, Hamasaki changed the planned music direction for I Am..., and updated the album cover to support world peace.
+The album was Hamasaki's first to focus on lighter themes, such as faith, humanity, and serenity.
+I Am... was a commercial success, topping the charts, selling around 2.3 million copies in Japan, and eventually certified triple million by the RIAJ.

+While promoting I Am..., Hamasaki performed for the first time outside Japan at the MTV Asia Awards 2002 in Singapore.
+The performance was broadcast to 130 million homes across Asia, and it has been seen as an influencing factor for Japanese musical acts to perform more overseas.
+After this experience, Hamasaki felt that writing lyrics in Japanese alone was no longer enough to convey her message to the scale of her audience.

+When asked about Rainbow's overall concept, the artist stated: "Everyone has seen a rainbow, but nobody has been able to reach one.
+I wanted to create a box of dreams...
+Something that will never fade, no matter how close you get.
+I hope that those who listen to it will be happy."